mosip/documentation/docs/deploymentnew/on-prem-without-dns.md

 #### Hardware requirements

 * VM’s required can be with any OS as per convenience.
-* Here, we are referting to Ubuntu OS throughout this installation guide.
+* Here, we are referring to Ubuntu OS throughout this installation guide.

 | Sl no. | Purpose                                                 | vCPU's | RAM   | Storage (HDD) | no. ofVM's | HA                               |
 | ------ | ------------------------------------------------------- | ------ | ----- | ------------- | ---------- | -------------------------------- |